spex-xray/spex-help/source/threads/pionena/pionena.rst

 Step 5d: Set the component relation for line-of-sights #2a and #3a.

-.. note:: Photons from both the Comptonized disk and power-law (with exponential low- and high-energy cut-offs) components are the photoionizing source of the PION emission components at the redshift of the target.
-While (reflected/reprocessed) photons from the PION emission components reach us,
+.. |br| note:: Photons from both the Comptonized disk and power-law (with
+    exponential low- and high-energy cut-offs) components are the photoionizing source of the PION emission components at the redshift of the target.
+While (reflected/reprocessed) photons from the PION emission components reach us.

 ::